25 May

 To watch this video on YouTube (and to see other Former Lawyer videos), click here!

 Hi, and welcome to The Former Lawyer Podcast.
-I'm your host, Sarah Cottrell, and on this show I interview former lawyers to hear their inspiring stories about how they left the law behind to find careers and lives that they love.
-Let's get right to the show.
+I'm your host, Sarah Cottrell.
+I practiced law for 10 years and now I help unhappy lawyers ditch their soul-sucking jobs.
+On this show, I share advice and strategies for aspiring former lawyers, and interviews with former lawyers who have left the law behind to find careers and lives that they love.

-Okay, this week on the podcast, we're going to talk about something that I have very strong feelings about, and that is that if you cry regularly because of your job, that means something.
-Something is wrong.
+Hello, everyone.
+This week on the podcast, we’re going to talk about something that I have very strong feelings about, and that is that if you cry regularly because of your job, that means something, something is wrong.

-And I feel like this sounds super obvious, but I cannot tell you the number of people who I know who have experienced crying in the office, crying on the way to the office.
-This was back, you know, before coronavirus days when we were still commuting to offices.
+I feel like this sounds super obvious but I cannot tell you the number of people who I know who have experienced crying in the office, crying on the way to the office, this was back before Coronavirus days when we were still commuting to offices.

-And so, I'm here to say that if you are in that position, if you are regularly crying because of your job, that means something and that probably means that is not the job for you.
-And that's not a judgment.
-That's not like, you know, “oh, you can't hack it.”
-That's just like, “that job sucks!”
-Any job that's making you cry regularly is crap, and you should get out of that job!
+That's not a judgment.
+That's not like, “Oh, you can't hack it.”
+That's just like, “That job sucks.”
+Any job that's making you cry regularly is crap and you should get out of that job.

-And look, I get it.
-Like sometimes, that's not a thing that you can do right away.
-Totally been there.
+Look, I get it, sometimes that's not a thing that you can do right away, totally been there.
 But I really want to encourage you that if you are someone who is having this experience of crying in the office, because of your job outside of the office, etc., you don't have to live like that.